syncfusion-content/windowsforms-docs/WindowsForms/ComboBoxAutoComplete/Behavior-Settings.md

 <tr>
 <td>
 UpdateComboSelectionProperties</td><td>
 UpdateComboSelectionProperties set to true means the Property SelectedItem will return the AutoCompleteControl's SelectedItem.
-Else if it is set to false, then SelectedItem property should return the base class SelectedItem ie., the Windows ComboBox SelectedItem value.</td></tr>
+Else if it is set to false, then SelectedItem property should return the base class SelectedItem that is, the Windows ComboBox SelectedItem value.</td></tr>
 </table>